developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ## App Window Resizing

-It's typical for an Android app to adjust its window size when a general-purpose keyboard is displayed.
-Window resizing also takes place when EKD custom key layouts are used according to the following rules:
+Android apps generally adjust window size when a general-purpose keyboard is displayed.
+Window resizing for EKD custom key layouts are subject to the rules below.

-#### Behavior Notes
+#### EKD Window Resizing Behavior

-* The application activity's main window is resized only if:
+* **The application activity's main <u>window is resized only if</u>**:
  * the width of the custom key layout is greater than or equal to 50 percent of device screen width.
  * the custom key layout is NOT positioned on top of the app's title bar or "Action" bar.
-* In some cases, window resizing results in a blank portion of the screen.
+* **In some cases, window resizing results in a blank portion of the screen**.
 To avoid this, try changing the background color of the key layout.
-* To disable windows resizing of the activity’s main window, set the following attribute in the app's activity manifest file:
+* **To disable windows resizing of the activity’s main window**, set the following attribute in the app's activity manifest file:
  * `android:windowSoftInputMode=”adjustNothing”`

 ----